 How to Get Rid of Raccoons

-Raccoons are omnivores, meaning they will eat both plants and other animals.
+They are omnivores, meaning they will eat both plants and other animals.
 This includes fruits, berries, nuts, fish, frogs, mussels, crayfish, insects, turtles, mice, rabbits, muskrats and bird eggs.
-Raccoons usually have one litter per year, which is usually born in late spring or early summer.
+They usually have one litter per year, which is usually born in late spring or early summer.
 One litter may contain between three and five young.
-Raccoons can live as long as 12 years in the wild.
+These mammals can live as long as 12 years in the wild.
 They do not hibernate but do become inactive during severe winter weather.

-In addition to rabies, there are other harmful diseases that raccoons can carry and potentially transmit to humans, including raccoon roundworm, which is an intestinal parasite.
+In addition to rabies, there are other harmful diseases they can carry and potentially transmit to humans, including raccoon roundworm, which is an intestinal parasite.
 This is transmitted through unintentionally ingesting a microscopic roundworm egg.

-Raccoons also pose a serious property threat.
+They also pose a serious property threat.
 They can damage homes and outbuildings, especially when they try to enter through attics or chimneys that they target as denning sites.
-In some cases, raccoons have even torn off shingles or boards to gain access to an attic or wall space.
+In some cases, they have even torn off shingles or boards to gain access to an attic or wall space.